 Treating Traumatic Injuries At Elevation Endodontics

-When An Injury Affects Your Teeth
+When Traumatic Injuries Affects Your Teeth

-If it isn’t possible to keep it in the socket, store it in milk or a glass of water with a pinch of salt.
-The length of time the tooth spends out of your mouth and the way you store it will impact the type of treatment you receive.
+If it isn’t possible to replant the tooth in the socket, hold it between your teeth and cheek, or store it in milk or a glass of water with a pinch of salt.
+The amount of time the tooth spends out of your mouth and how it is stored will impact the treatment you receive.

-Let Dr. McKissock Save Your Tooth
+Let Dr. McKissock Treat Your Traumatic Injuries and Save Your Tooth!